Key Takeaways:

 In-the-money (ITM) call options are those in which the market price is more than the strike price.

-Similarly, the Out of the money (OTM) call option is one where the market price is lower than the strike price.
+Similarly, the out-of-the-money (OTM) call option is one in which the market price is lower than the strike price.

-For example, if the market price of ITC Ltd. is Rs.180, then 170 Call Option will be ITM while 200 Call Option will be OTM.
+For example, if the market price of ITC Ltd. is Rs.180, then the 170 Call Options will be ITM, while the 200 Call Options will be OTM.

 An investor buys a put option when he expects the price of an underlying asset to fall within a specific time.